slchavesr/slchavesr.github.io/editions/winter2018.md

 We will see that the fixed point subspace plays a crucial role in the core of this question, and the main results involving this problem which are due to Atiyah, Borel, Dieck, Seagal and recent progress made by Guillemin, Haussmann, Franz and myself will be discussed.
 </p>

-### Octavian Mitrea, Polynomial convexity of Lagrangian inclusions (Tuesday March 6, 2018)
+<h2 style="color:darkviolet"> Octavian Mitrea, Polynomial Convexity of Lagrangian Inclusions <br/> (Tuesday Mar 6, 2018) </h2>
 <p style='text-align: justify;'>
 Polynomial convexity is of key importance in the general theory of approximation of continuous functions, uncovering deep connections to topology, Banach algebras, symplectic geometry, and other areas of mathematics.
-If $S \subset \mathbb{C}^{2}$ is a compact real surface, a Lagrangian inclusion of $S$ is a map $S\rightarrow \mathbb{C}^2$ which is a local Lagrangian embedding, except for a finite number of singularities that are either transverse​​​​​​ double points or open Whitney umbrellas.
+If $S \subset \mathbb{C}^{2}$ is a compact real surface, a Lagrangian inclusion of $S$ is a map $S\rightarrow \mathbb{C}^2$ which is a local Lagrangian embedding, except for a finite number of singularities that are either transverse double points or open Whitney umbrellas.
 In 1986, Givental proved that any such surface $S$, orientable or not, admits a Lagrangian inclusion.
 In this talk we show that Lagrangian inclusions are locally polynomially convex at every point.
 </p>